lucidrains/vector-quantize-pytorch/README.md

 assert torch.all(xhat == quantizer.indices_to_codes(indices))
 ```

 An improvised Residual FSQ, for an attempt to improve audio encoding.

+Credit goes to [@sekstini](https://github.com/sekstini) for originally incepting the idea [here](https://github.com/lucidrains/vector-quantize-pytorch/pull/74#issuecomment-1742048597)

 ```python
 import torch